DiosStrike/CEE-12770-Team5/docs/index.md

 ## Week 3 – Demo Deployment and Real-World Recording Experiments

 In the third week, the project progressed from offline analysis and baseline model setup to interactive demonstration and real-world recording validation.
-The main focus was on building a working demo interface, testing the model with externally recorded fan sounds, and exploring real-time inference through a live microphone connection.
+The main focus was on building a working demo interface, testing the model with externally recorded fan sounds, and extending the system from offline uploaded-audio analysis to browser-based live microphone inference.

 ### Demo Development

 During this stage, we built an interactive demo for anomaly detection.
-The demo was designed to take an input audio clip, apply the same preprocessing pipeline used in the baseline model, and output anomaly predictions based on reconstruction error.
+The demo was designed to support both uploaded audio analysis and live microphone analysis using the same preprocessing and reconstruction-based inference pipeline.

-The demo supports:
+The updated demo now supports:

 - audio upload for offline testing
 - model inference using the established autoencoder pipeline
 - threshold-based prediction output
 - interpretable display of reconstruction-based anomaly results
+- live microphone streaming directly from the browser
+- rolling-window analysis for near-real-time prediction updates

+In live mode, the browser continuously streams microphone audio to the backend.
+Instead of analyzing each tiny chunk independently, the system maintains a rolling buffer containing the most recent **10 seconds** of audio.
+After at least **2 seconds** of signal have been accumulated, the backend begins inference and updates the prediction every **1 second**.
+At each update, the buffered waveform is converted into stacked log-mel features and passed through the four trained models to generate anomaly scores and threshold-based decisions.

 This step was important because it connected the modeling pipeline to a user-facing interface and made the anomaly detection results easier to test and interpret in practice.